 In addition, government regulations in both our domestic and international markets can delay or prevent the introduction, or require the reformulation or withdrawal, of some of our products, which could negatively impact our business, financial condition and results of operations.
 Also, our ability to increase market penetration in certain countries may be limited by the finite number of persons in a given country inclined to pursue a direct selling business opportunity or consumers willing to purchase Herbalife products.
 Moreover, our growth will depend upon improved training and other activities that enhance distributor retention in our markets.
 While we have recently experienced significant growth in certain of our markets, we cannot assure you that such growth levels will continue in the immediate or long term future.
-Furthermore, our efforts to support growth in such international markets could be hampered to the extent that our infrastructure in such markets is deficient when compared to our more developed markets, such as the U.S. Therefore, we cannot assure you that our general efforts to increase our market penetration and distributor retention in existing markets will be successful.
+Furthermore, our efforts to support growth in such international markets, such as the U.S. Therefore, we cannot assure you that our general efforts to increase our market penetration and distributor retention in distributor retention in existing markets will be successful.
 If we are unable to continue to expand into new markets or further penetrate existing markets, our operating results could suffer.